MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 >If your app doesn't appear in the **Built by your org** section even though it's marked as **Approved**, your Teams app might be caching information.
 >Try signing out and back in again (if you're using the desktop app) or refreshing your browser (if you're using the Teams web app).

-## Add the bot to a team channel
+## Add a bot to a team
-Microsoft Teams supports [adding bots into teams](/microsoftteams/platform/bots/how-to/conversations/channel-and-group-conversations?tabs=dotnet) where team members can @mention the bot in channels under the team and allow teammates to see the response from the bot.
-The bot will greet in the General channel of the team when added.
-This is great for scenarios where:
+Microsoft Teams supports [adding bots to teams](/microsoftteams/platform/bots/how-to/conversations/channel-and-group-conversations?tabs=dotnet).
+Once added, team members can @mention the bot in any team channels and all teammates will see the response from the bot.
+This is useful for scenarios where:

-1. Your bot supports collaboration scenario, for example sharing the latest sales report insight with the rest of the Sales team member in a team channel
+* Your bot supports collaboration, for example sharing the latest sales report insight with the rest of the Sales team.
-2. Allow every team member to engage with the bot in team channel or via private chat without needing to manually install the bot themselves
+* You want to allow every team member to engage with the bot in a team channel or via private chat without needing to manually install the bot themselves.

-You can add the bot directly into the team that the bot is created in or allow your end users to add the bot to any team that they are part of.
-Team members can [remove the bot from the team](/powerapps/teams/remove-your-apps).
+You can [add the bot directly into the team that the bot is created in](#add-bot-to-the-team-it-is-created-in) or [allow users to add the bot to any team that they are part of](#allow-users-to-add-bot-to-their-teams).
+Team members can also [remove the bot from the team](/powerapps/teams/remove-your-apps).

 ### Add bot to the team it is created in
-When creating a bot in Power Virtual Agents Teams app, you will need to select a team for the bot to be created in.
-You can directly add the bot to the team so members of the team can interact with it.
-This is great for bots that are built just for that team.
-For example, an Accounting helper bot is created in Contoso Accounting team.
-The bot is added to the team to help accountants be more productive as they can now @mention the bot in channel conversations to share latest reports with their teammates.
+When you create a bot you need to select a team for the bot to be created in.
+You can directly add the bot to this team so members of the team can interact with it.

+To add a bot to the team it was created in:

 1. Go to the **Chatbot** tab.